luiscarlosgph/how-to/README.md

 * **Miscellaneous**
   * [synapse](https://github.com/luiscarlosgph/how-to/tree/main/synapse): guide on how to upload and download stuff from Synapse (scientific data storage).
+  * [latex](latex): install instructions along with a mix and match of helpful latex code snippets.

 * **Hardware platforms**